 Another relaxing tea is lemon balm.
-A European study found that lemon balm serves as a natural sedative, and researchers reported that they observed reduced levels of sleep disorders among subjects using lemon balm versus those who were given a placebo.
-Make the most of the benefits from tea with The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 10 pounds in one week!
+The tangy tea serves as a natural sedative, and researchers reported that they observed reduced levels of sleep disorders among subjects using lemon balm versus those who were given a placebo, Beaufort Memorial reports.

 Valerian is a herb that’s long been valued as a mild sedative, and now research is showing what tea enthusiasts have known for centuries.
-In a study of women, researchers gave half the test subjects a valerian extract and half a placebo.
+In a study of women in the journal Menopause, researchers gave half the test subjects a valerian extract and half a placebo.
 Thirty percent of those who received valerian reported an improvement in the quality of their sleep, versus just 4 percent of the control group.
 While researchers have yet to identify the exact active ingredient, they suspect that receptors in the brain may be stimulated to hit “sleep mode” when coming in contact with valerian.

 Legend has it that when workers were gathering hops for the master brewer’s latest beer, they kept falling asleep on the job!
 People began to realize there was a sedative property to the hops, and they started using them in teas to aid with sleeplessness.
 Now, researchers found its pharmacological activity is due primarily to the bitter resins in its leaves.
 Acting in a similar way to melatonin, hops increase the activity of the neurotransmitter GABA, which helps combat anxiety.
 While hops have been used for centuries to aid with sleep, studies have only been able to prove its effectiveness when combined with valerian.